Super Bowl XI: Pregame festivities

 The pregame festivities featured the Los Angeles Unified School District (LAUSD) All-City Band and frisbee dog Ashley Whippet.
 Later, singer Vikki Carr sang "America the Beautiful".
-To date, this is the only game in Super Bowl history that the national anthem was not sung.
-This was only the second time in the game's history that "America the Beautiful" was sung before a game, as Charley Pride sang the song at Super Bowl VIII three years prior.
+To date, this is the only game in Super Bowl history the national anthem was not sung.
+This was the third time in the game's history "America the Beautiful" was sung before a game, as Charley Pride sang the song at Super Bowl VIII three years prior, and the Grambling State University Band and a choir sang the same song at Super Bowl IX the following year.

 This was the first Super Bowl where the official coin toss was held at midfield three minutes prior to kickoff.
 Prior to 1976, the official toss was held 30 minutes prior to kickoff, with captains called to midfield three minutes prior to kickoff so the referee could inform fans and media of the results of the toss.
 Jim Tunney became the last referee to conduct the Super Bowl coin toss ceremony by himself.
 The year before, former United States Secretary of the Navy John Warner became the first non-official to toss the coin.
 The next year, Chicago Bears great Red Grange (with Tunney as referee) began the tradition of celebrities or other special guests participating in the coin toss ceremony.
 This tradition then was slightly altered in Super Bowl LIV in February 2020, when Retired Colonel Charles E. McGee let referee Bill Vinovich toss the coin instead.